Yandex Cloud

 Monitoring the state of hostsMonitoring the state of hosts

-To view detailed info on the state of individual Managed Service for MySQL® hosts:
+To view detailed information on the state of individual Managed Service for MySQL® hosts:

 3. Go to the Monitoring page.

-4. Select the host from the drop-down list.
+4. Select the host you need from the drop-down list.

-• CPU usage: Usage of processor cores.
-As the load goes up, the idle value goes down.
+• CPU usage: Processor core workload.
+As the workload increases, the idle value goes down.

 • Disk read/write bytes: Speed of disk operations, in bytes per second.